Eumemmerring

 Eumemmerring has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified two projects expected to impact the area.
-Key projects include Doveton Pool in the Park Revitalisation Project, Officer Town Centre (Major Activity Centre), Hallam Secondary College Upgrade, and Parklife Doveton.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely affecting this region.
+Key initiatives include Doveton Pool in the Park Revitalisation Project, Officer Major Activity Centre development, Hallam Secondary College upgrade, and Parklife Doveton project.
 The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.